-Last week I shared with you the pattern to make these pretty Cluster Burst squares (click here if you missed it).
+Last week I shared with you the pattern to make these pretty Cluster Burst squares.
 I hope you have been having as much fun crocheting up little colorful stacks of these sweet squares as I have.
 Today I want to give you a little “how to” on joining crochet squares.
 You may already know there are many ways you can join crochet motifs, including the JAYGO method that I used for my Granny Square Scrapghan, but for this afghan I just chose to go with a basic no-frills crochet slip stitch join.
 I will show you how I join them to help minimize lots of tails to weave in.

 Joining Crochet Squares

 - a stack of cluster burst squares from this pattern here